oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-data/helidon-data.md

 In this set of lab modules we will look at how we can combine those with Helidon techniques such as the configuration mechanisms to implement database accesses.

-For the labs we will be using the Oracle Autonomous Transaction Processing database running in the Oracle Cloud, and have already installed in the client VM maven repository the required OJDBC jar files to support this.
-We have also down loaded into the environment the "Wallet" file for the database which defines the database configuration, access information and such like.
+For the labs we will be using the **Oracle Autonomous Transaction Processing database** running in the Oracle Cloud, and have already installed in the client VM maven repository the required OJDBC jar files to support this.
+We have also downloaded into the environment the "Wallet" file for the database which defines the database configuration, access information and such like.

 We are using the Hibernate implementation of the JPA standard to actually do the work of accessing the database.